 Let's take a look at how you can keep your vape pen for far longer than its designated life span.

 We've all been there and by "we" I also include myself.
 How many of us have started charging the pen while we were doing something (playing video games, watching movies, hanging out with friends) and realized almost immediately after that you need to have a "toke"?
-I've done it, you've done it, your friends have done it.
+I've done it, you've done it, and your friends have done it.
 It's an easy thing to not think about at all.

 What happens next?
 Over time, your rechargeable vape will start to lose its charge, have virtually no charge at all, or take an extremely long time only for a couple of puffs.